mezis/mezis.github.com/_drafts/learning-part-1.md

 ##### A simplistic ranking engine

+A first baby step towards making search results relevant to _me_ is to try making them more relevant to visitors in general.

 The very first "ranking engine" at HouseTrip was very simple.
 We would show products higher in the list if they've been booked more often---that is, sort by descending number of past purchases.

-After all, the feedback from our users was that those products "work", so why not?
+After all, the feedback from our users was that those products "work": they were purchased, so they're certainly relevant.
 Two main issues arose over time:

 - sellers (hosts) would game the system by listing multiple product (properties) as a single entry, to boost their ranking;